 Some crafters have reported that they use a pair of heavy-duty wire cutters to cut off stud buttons.
 The method involves working at the inside end of the stud, applying the blade to the post, and cutting it off there.

 Repairing the Hole

 The hole in the fabric where the stud used to be can present a problem for adding a new stud.
 You can use matching thread and zigzag back and forth over the resulting hole to close it.
-If the hole is too large to close well by that method, you might want to reinforce it by sewing a scrap of fabric to the underside.
+If the hole is too large to close well by that method, you might want to reinforce it by sewing a scrap of heavy fabric to the underside.

-Now you are ready to add a new button or stud.
+Once the hole is mended, you are ready to add a new button or stud.